 The next most likely portion of the gun to cause printing is the top of the slide.
 If the top of our gun is tipping out and away from our body then the top of the slide, rear sight, or even our optic can be seen through our clothing.

 This concealment problem is also solved by using concealment features like wings and wedges.
-Angled wings like the Dark Wing and the Modwing with the EMOD wing inserts interact with pressure and cause the top of the gun to tip slightly closer to the body than the bottom portion of the gun, acting like a fulcrum.
+Angled wings like the Dark Wing and the Modwing with the EMOD wing inserts interact with belt pressure and cause the top of the gun to tip slightly closer to the body than the bottom portion of the gun, acting like a fulcrum.
 Although these angled wings can create enough slide tuck for some people, many people will also need the help of a wedge to tuck the slide of the gun closer to the body.
-To learn more about wedges, and how to use them you’ll want to watch our video dedicated to that topic.
+To learn more about wedges, and how to use them you’ll want to check out our holster wedge deep dive dedicated to that topic.

 Earlier we talked about how we are all made up of organic shapes with curves, peaks and valleys.
 It’s because of this that it’s important that we are intentional about where we place the gun on our body.
-To learn more about placement, and finding your concealment sweet spot, watch this video and/or read this blog post.
+To learn more about placement, and finding your concealment sweet spot, visit our comprehensive concealment resources page.